-- The sweat sample will be collected by specially trained nurses.
-It is collected using a special sweat stimulation procedure. - Two pilocarpine gel discs (used to induce sweating) are placed on a clean area of skin on your child's arm or leg.
-In order to get the pilocarpine into the skin, the area is stimulated using a small electrical current from a torch battery.
+A specially trained nurse will collect the sweat sample, using a sweat stimulation procedure.

+- Two pilocarpine gel discs (used to make your child sweat) are placed on a clean area of skin on your child's arm or leg. - To get the gel into the skin, the nurse stimulates the area using a small electrical current from a torch battery.
 Your child should sit quietly.
-This takes about five minutes. - The area is then cleaned and a small plastic device that looks like a wristwatch is strapped over the area, where one of the gel discs was in contact with your child's skin.

-- This is left in place for about 30 minutes to collect your child's sweat.
-You should encourage your child to be active to help sweating.
-Long sleeves help to hide the 'wristwatch' device. - The 'wristwatch' device containing the sweat is sent to the laboratory to measure the amount of salt in it.
+This takes about 5 minutes. - The area is cleaned.
+The nurse will strap a small plastic device that looks like a wristwatch, over the area where one of the gel discs was in contact with your child's skin. - The device is left in place for about 30 minutes, to collect your child's sweat.
+Encourage your child to be active during this time, to help the sweat.
+Long sleeves help to hide the device.